 Primary Schools – need to delve deeper than the schools prefects/councillors and get a wider representation than those students that are always chosen to represent the school.

-Engage high schools outside of Vincent where a lot of our resident attend.
+Engage high schools outside of Vincent where a lot of our residents attend.
 These being Churchlands and Mt Lawley Senior High School.

 Festivals and Events Funding Applications